congressus/sepa-direct-debit/README.md

                     Allowed: ISO 8601 (YYYY-MM-DD).
 This date should be in the future, how far in the future is dependent on the type of Direct Debit.
 See the definition.
 - mandate_id:       The ID of the written mandate from the debtor.
+		    Allowed: 35 ASCII characters.
+(ISO 20022 MaxText35)
 - mandate_date:     The date the mandate was signed.
                     Allowed: ISO 8601 (YYYY-MM-DD).
 For mandates before SEPA requirements this is: 2009-11-01.
 - description:      The description of the transaction.
+		    Allowed: 140 ASCII characters (ISO 20022 MaxText140)

+The following parameters are optional:

+- end_to_end_id:    The unique (for ALL transactions ever done by creditor) id referencing this payment.
+		    Allowed: 35 ASCII characters.
+(ISO 20022 MaxText35)

 ####Example: